zvigrinberg/git-training-sessions/README.md

 divide and remain here only basic checkout flags:

-git checkout specific file, -p(hunks) , ref + specific file, checkout to resolve, conflicts with ours/theirs, --orpahn , to start a branch with a clean history, checkout -b to start new branch , git checkout HEAD . --no-overlay eliminate all indexed and not staged files from index and working tree(like git reset --hard), checkout from rev-list, checkout from reflog/log , and etc.
+git checkout specific file from ref git checkout -b to start new branch git checkout to resolve conflicts with ours/theirs checkout from a commit from git log or HEAD~n from git reflog git checkout --orphan to start a branch with new history, git checkout HEAD . --no-overlay eliminate all indexed and not staged files from index and working tree(like git reset --hard),

-git push -u origin new-branch-name(along with git checkout -b new-branch-name).
+git push -u origin new-branch-name(along with git checkout -b new-branch-name). git push -f(when you have no choice) git push remote localbranch:remotebranch.

 git commit --amend --no-edit --signoff by user.